If you want to take card payments in your business, you’ll need a PDQ machine.

 If you don’t take cards already, you’ll benefit from:

-We’ve got a team of local payment consultants who will come out and meet you to learn more about your business.
+We’ve got a team of local payment consultants who can come out and meet you to learn more about your business.
 They’ll then create a personalised pricing package around your business to best suit your needs.
-Plus, there’s no set-up fees to join!
+Plus, there are no set-up fees to join!

 We also understand the need to be flexible.
 That’s why we offer short 12-month contracts.

 Fill in our short form today for a free quote, or give us a call on 08082 393254.